PasiMohit4/Learning/README.md

 # Learning
-Created a website using Tailwind CSS
+Created a LandScape Page using Tailwind CSS